 The Lariat is the newspaper of Cooper City High School in South Florida.
 We are entirely student run and are dedicated to giving students a voice.
 We believe that the skills learned in journalism go far beyond reporting and into life, giving staff members the tools they need to make positive change in the world.

 Like any publication, the Lariat has guidelines and procedures that must be followed to ensure quality content.

-Factual errors: While we try our hardest to find multiple reliable sources and fact check information, we understand that sometimes errors slip through in the editing process.
-As part of our goal to stay accountable our readership, any complaints about factual errors may be directed to firstname.lastname@example.org, which will reach our editor-in-chief.
+While we try our hardest to find multiple reliable sources and fact check information, we understand that sometimes errors slip through in the editing process.
+As part of our goal to stay accountable our readership, any complaints about factual errors may be directed to our contact us page, which has a form that allows for a direct message.
 All incidents will be investigated and the proper action will be taken.

-Misquoting: If you or someone you know has been misquoted by the Lariat, whether in a minor or major fashion, you can also direct the complaint to email@example.com.
+If you or someone you know has been misquoted by the Lariat, whether in a minor or major fashion, you can also direct the complaint to the contact us page.

 Furthermore, the Lariat is dedicated to making sure that readers gain something from our articles.
 We take measures to ensure that our writers and photographers are constructing information in the most honest and truthful way possible.
 All articles go through an intense editing cycle, and all articles will have at least three rounds of edits before being published in print or online.
 While our online site is aimed at producing quicker, more accessible content, we do not compromise quality in doing so.